mozilla-mobile/firefox-ios/BUILDING.md

 brew switch carthage 0.15
 ```

-If the `brew switch` does not work because Carthage 0.15 is not available, you will have to `brew uninstall carthage' and install the binary distribution manually from https://github.com/Carthage/Carthage/releases/tag/0.15 (This is temporary until some bugs in newer Carthage versions have been addresses)
+If the `brew switch` does not work because Carthage 0.15 is not available, you will have to `brew uninstall carthage' and install the binary distribution manually from https://github.com/Carthage/Carthage/releases/tag/0.15

 You can now execute our `checkout.sh` script: